dhgrs/chainer-VQ-VAE/README.md

 - root
     - The root directory of training dataset.
 - dataset
     - The architecture of the directory of training dataset.
-Now this parameter supports `VCTK` and `ARCTIC`
+Now this parameter supports `VCTK`, `ARCTIC` and 'vs'.
 - data_format
     - The file format of files in training dataset.
 You can use formats which librosa supports.
 - sr